Super Monaco GP: Gameplay

 In the arcade version of Super Monaco GP, the game is a simulation of the Monaco Grand Prix, although the actual Circuit de Monaco is replaced by a fictional track that includes many features of the actual circuit.
 Players must qualify for the race around a short circuit before playing the main race; failing to complete the lap before the 45-second timer ends results in a Game Over.
 Performance on the practice lap will determine the player's starting grid position.
 The race is then played against 19 computer controlled drivers, and players have to maintain above a position limit which counts down, or else the game ends.
 Completing the race in third place or better allows the player to race again in wet conditions.

 Each race consists of three laps on the main track.
 Before a race begins, the player has selection of the car's transmission, among an automatic, 4-speed manual, and 7-speed manual.
 Players control their car with a steering wheel and shift with plates mounted behind the wheel, in a similar system to cars made by Ferrari.
 Acceleration and braking are handled by pedals.
 The top 20% of the game screen serves like a rear-view mirror, allowing players to see behind their car.
+Up to eight cabinets are able to be linked via Sega's "Power Link" cable.

-In the arcades, up to eight cabinets are able to be linked via Sega's "Power Link" cable.
 In addition to the arcade mode, the Sega Genesis version adds a World Championship mode to the gameplay.
 In the mode, players race against computer-controlled opponents across racetracks including Brands Hatch and Hockenheimring, encompassing all of the tracks of the 1989 Formula One World Championship.
 The goal of the game is to win the World Championship against other drivers.
 During the course of a season, players are able to be invited to join a better racing team, giving them a faster car to race.
 A password system is used to save progress in the World Championship mode, which takes approximately two hours to complete.
 The Sega CD version is mostly identical to the Genesis version with minor improvements to the game's sound effects.

 Unlike the Genesis port, the Master System version is not a true conversion of the original arcade game.
 The game includes a Grand Prix mode, which allows the player to race on a series of tracks, as well as a versus mode where two players can compete in a race between one and nine laps.
 The transmission selection is also different, allowing selections between 3, 5, and 7 speeds.
 The Amiga and Commodore 64 ports each offer four tracks for play with arcade mode, and the Amiga release offers the option of steering with either a joystick or a mouse.